 The “Winter Wonder World” amusement area occupies about 70,000 meters, while there is a special area for picnics and seating, on an area of about 25 acres, and there are many international entertainment areas, such as the first real horror house in Egypt – The Horror House, and places for performances and concerts.

 There are plenty of activities waiting for you at Zed Park, from simple everyday activities to exciting and thrilling ones, including visiting the Winter Wonderland to add some excitement to your days off by spending your time at one of the best theme parks in Egypt.

-You can also attend concerts as underground music fans can enjoy the wide range of concerts that take place at Zed Park from bands like Massar Egbari, Cairokee, Autostrad, Downtown, Sharmoofers, Marawan Pablo, and Dina El Wedidi and more.
+You can also attend concerts as underground music fans can enjoy the wide range of concerts that take place at Zed Park from bands like Massar Egbari, Cairokee, Autostrad, Downtown, Sharmoofers, Marwan Pablo, Dina El Wedidi and more.

-If you are looking for some fun, you must try the ice rink at Zed Park, then visit the Horror House that is full of scary surprises, and will undoubtedly make a great impression in your memory.
+If you are looking for some fun, you must try the ice rink at Zed Park, then visit the Horror House which is full of scary surprises and will undoubtedly make a great impression in your memory.

 Zed Park is also an ideal place to shop, especially if you are looking for quality local brands.
 Just unleash your inner fashion diva and enjoy one of the largest markets in Egypt.
 Then, you can end the day with a delicious meal at one of the many restaurants around the park that offer a wide range of food options.

 Zed Park prices vary in terms of games according to their type and the ticket price does not include all games, and the price of the tickets themselves also varies according to the age of the individual as follows: 250 EGP per adult, 200 EGP for children from 6 to 12 years old, 125 EGP skating fee, 100 EGP for the House of Horrors.